Making your home warmer

 Making your home more energy efficient may sound expensive, but it’s likely cheaper than losing heat from your home when the cold sets in.
 It reduces emissions and plays a vital role in ensuring whānau can enjoy warm, dry and healthy homes – without increased energy costs.
 For more information on making your home more energy efficient view our Smart Home website here.

-With electricity costs always on the rise it makes sense to try and cut back whenever and wherever you can.
+With energy costs on the rise it makes sense to try and reduce whenever and wherever you can.
 Some ways that you can save power are: